Where to Stay in Svalbard: Best Hotels & Budget Accommodation in Longyearbyen

 The 4-star Radisson Blu Polar Hotel has a great location in the center of Longyearbyen, at the end of the main pedestrian street, and close to the Svalbard Museum.
 It prides itself as the northernmost full-service hotel in the world!

-While the reviews of Radisson Blue aren’t as good compared to most other hotels in Longyearbyen, its exceptionally good central location and good price-quality ratio make it one of the most popular hotels in Svalbard.
+It’s one of the best-value hotels in the center of Longyearbyen, and one of the most popular hotels in Svalbard.
 Many groups stay here as well.

 This hotel is a good choice for families, with family rooms and suites for up to 4 people.
 A big advantage of staying here is the open-air hot tubs on the common terrace.
 There is also an on-site sauna.